0x03a/TPRS-childrenEducation_Project/project/docs/Functional_Requirements.md

 ## 9. Data Usage and AI Training

 - **Anonymization**:
-  All AI training data must be stripped of personally identifiable information (PII) and aggregated to ensure privacy.
+  Make sure all data used to train the AI does not include any personal details that can identify someone, and combine data so individuals can’t be singled out.

 - **Restricted Use**:
   AI insights are strictly for learning optimization and must not be shared with third parties.